MSP-Greg/SketchUp/README.md

 ## Notes

-Both the 'Constants Guide' and the 'Constants List' are generated from templates.
-Code adds all of the constant tables and some of the code snippets.
-Hence, if two versions of SketchUp have the same defined constants, there will be no difference in the docs.
-The templates appear in the RubyDoc file list as 'Guide_Title' and 'List_Title'.
+The 'Constants Guide', the 'Constants List'and the 'Collection Info' are generated from templates.
+Code adds all of the information as tables and some of the code snippets.
+Hence, if two versions of SketchUp have the same defined constants or collections, there will be no difference in the docs.
+The templates appear in the file list as 'Template_Guide', 'Template_List' and 'Template_Collections'.

 All of the .rb files are at least partially documented.